Do I need to sign up for each breakout workshop individually?

 Wear whatever you’d like but wear something you’d feel comfortable in if you had the opportunity to say hello to an editor or agent.

-It is also a good idea to dress in layers.
-You never know if the hotel conference room will be too hot, too cold, or just right (and it’s different for every body and every room).
+It is also good to dress in layers.
+You never know if the hotel-conference room will be too hot, too cold, or just right (and it’s different for every body and every room).
 You’re also likely to find a drastic temperature change if you leave the Marriott (California heat outside, air-conditioning inside).

-Will people really dress up for the Writers & Artists Ball on Saturday night?
+Will people really dress up for the Woodstock West: 50 Years later Ball on Saturday night?